-- (a) Nothing in this order shall be construed to impair or otherwise affect: - (1) the authority granted by law to a department, agency, or the head thereof; or - (2) functions of the Director of the Office of Management and Budget relating to budgetary, administrative, or legislative proposals. - (b) This order shall be implemented consistent with applicable law and subject to the availability of appropriations. - (c) This order is not intended to, and does not, create any right or benefit, substantive or procedural, enforceable at law or in equity by any party against the United States, its departments, agencies, or entities, its officers, employees, or agents, or any other person.
+(a) Nothing in this order shall be construed to impair or otherwise affect:

+(1) the authority granted by law to a department, agency, or the head thereof; or

+(2) functions of the Director of the Office of Management and Budget relating to budgetary, administrative, or legislative proposals.

+(b) This order shall be implemented consistent with applicable law and subject to the availability of appropriations.

+(c) This order is not intended to, and does not, create any right or benefit, substantive or procedural, enforceable at law or in equity by any party against the United States, its departments, agencies, or entities, its officers, employees, or agents, or any other person.
 BARACK OBAMA.

-§ 105.
+§105.
 Inspection

-- (a) Under regulations prescribed by him, the Secretary of the Army shall have an inspection made by inspectors general, or, if necessary, by any other commissioned officers of the Regular Army detailed for that purpose, to determine whether- - (1) the amount and condition of property held by the Army National Guard are satisfactory: - (2) the Army National Guard is organized as provided in this title; - (3) the members of the Army National Guard meet prescribed physical and other qualifications: - (4) the Army National Guard and its organization are properly uniformed, armed, and equipped and are being trained and instructed for active duty in the field, or for coast defense: - (5) Army National Guard records are being kept in accordance with this title; - (6) the accounts and records of each property and fiscal officer are properly maintained; and - (7) the units of the Army National Guard meet requirements for deployment.
+(a) Under regulations prescribed by such Secretary, the Secretary of the Army and the Secretary of the Air Force shall each have an inspection made by inspectors general, or by any other commissioned officers of the Regular Army or the Regular Air Force detailed for that purpose, to determine whether-

-The Secretary of the Air Force has a similar duty with respect to the Air National Guard.
+(1) the amount and condition of property held by the Army National Guard or Air National Guard are satisfactory;

+(2) the Army National Guard or Air National Guard is organized as provided in this title;

+(3) the members of the Army National Guard or Air National Guard meet prescribed physical and other qualifications;

+(4) the Army National Guard or Air National Guard and its organization are properly uniformed, armed, and equipped and are being trained and instructed for active duty in the field, or for coast defense;

+(5) Army National Guard or Air National Guard records are being kept in accordance with this title:

+(6) the accounts and records of each property and fiscal officer are properly maintained; and

+(7) the units of the Army National Guard or Air National Guard meet requirements for deployment.